secretstartups/handbook/content/handbook/it/guides/nira/_index.md

 1. To remove access from the document details pane, click on the item name.
 A pane view will appear on the right side of the product.
 1. Click the underlined item name at the top of the pane view.
 1. A new view will open.
 Here you can see all accounts that have access to the item.
 To remove access, click an individual account or select all accounts by clicking the checkbox next to the account and then click the remove collaborator icon that appears.
 1. After you click remove collaborator, a modal will display.
 To remove the collaborators from your items, type REMOVE ACCESS in all caps to confirm, and then click remove access to complete the action.
 There is a section to add a comment as well.
 This helps you and admins view the reasoning for the change.
-This is optional, but does provide more clarity in our audit logs.
+This is optional, but does provide more clarity in our action history logs.

 ## How to change an individual item

 > Changing the link type, transferring ownership, adding or removing a collaborator, copying a link, and deleting an item can be done quite easily.

 1. To take action on an individual item, click the **3 dots** icon to the right of any item.
-1. Six actions can be taken on any item, folder or shared drive you own:
+1. Eight actions can be taken on any item, folder or shared drive you own:
-    1. Changing the link type, transferring ownership, adding or removing a collaborator, copying a link, or deleting an item.
+    1. Add link type, remove link type, transferring ownership, removing a collaborator, copy a link, change permissions, stop sharing, or deleting an item.
 1. A confirmation dialogue will display upon clicking any of the actions, except copying a link.
 The dialogue enables you to change settings and confirm the action you will be taking.

 ![changeindividualitem.png](./changeindividualitem.png)

 ## How to change many items at once

-> Actions such as changing the link type, transferring ownership, removing a collaborator, and deleting an item can be taken on more than one item at once in bulk.
+> Actions such as add link type, remove link type, transferring ownership, removing a collaborator, change permissions, stop sharing, or deleting an item can be taken on more than one item at once in bulk.

 1. To change many items at once, select more than one item or select all items by clicking the square to the left of the Name column.
 1. Four bulk actions can be taken: add link type, remove link type, transfer ownership, remove collaborator, change permission, stop sharing and delete.